robertstass/alphafold_tools/README.md

 # Alphafold tools
 A collection of useful scripts for running Alphafold3 with templates to enforce particular conformations.
+Written by Robert Stass.

 Installation instructions are at the end of this file.